Nationals' Patrick Corbin gets nod to start opening day vs Mets

-JUPITER, Fla. – Patrick Corbin will make his first opening day start with the Washington Nationals on Thursday against the New York Mets, manager Dave Martinez said Saturday.
+JUPITER, Fla. – Patrick Corbin will make his first opening day start with the Washington Nationals on Thursday against the New York Mets, manager Dave Martinez said.

 “He feels strong and, like I said, he’s throwing the ball where he wants to throw it,” Martinez said.
 “So it’s good.
 I’m looking forward to watching him go out there and compete come April 7.”